 Failure to pay the price in full shall preclude the Participant from registering for any future event of the Organiser.

-The Participant cancels its reservation on any date whatsoever and for any reason whatsoever; or
+• The Participant purports to cancel its reservation on any date whatsoever and for any reason whatsoever; or

-The Participant warrants the Organiser that it holds all intellectual property rights in the content defined below and in the materials exhibited, or that it holds the authorisations necessary to display and/or distribute them in connection with the event.
+The Participant warrants the Organiser that it or its licensors own all intellectual property rights in and to the content defined below and in the materials exhibited, or that it holds the authorisations necessary to display and/or distribute them in connection with the event.

 To ensure the complete transparency of the event, at the Organiser’s request, the Participant shall provide all catalogues and/or brochures, or the media containing them, related to the products and rights it offers.

-The Participant shall inform the Organiser in writing if it plans to broadcast music at its stand and/or in its advertising space, and shall file all required reports, in particular with the SACEM, and make the payments associated therewith.
+The Participant shall inform the Organiser in writing if it plans to broadcast music at its stand and/or assigned location and/or in its advertising space, and shall file all required reports, in particular (but without limitation), with the SACEM (the French, Performing Rights Society) and/or other, relevant regulatory body and make the payments associated therewith.

-The Participant shall hold the Organiser harmless in the event of any recourse on the grounds of non-compliance with these obligations.
+The Participant shall indemnify and hold the Organiser harmless in the event of any recourse on the grounds of non-compliance with these obligations contained in this clause.

 This Media is protected and the Participant shall therefore not use it in any manner whatsoever without the Organiser’s prior written agreement.

-All texts, videos, images, distinctive signs, data, IT applications and/or functionalities published in the Organiser’s Media, with the exception of those submitted by Participants (hereinafter, the “Content”), are the property of the Organiser and/or third parties and are protected by the French Intellectual Property Code (Code de la Propriété Intellectuelle) and the French Civil Code.
-Therefore, Participants shall in no event reproduce, modify, delete, distribute, grant and/or use them, in whole or in part, and in any manner whatsoever, without the prior written agreement of the Organiser or the right holders.
+Participants shall in no event reproduce, modify, delete, distribute, grant and/or use the Content, in whole or in part, and in any manner whatsoever, without the prior written agreement of the Organiser, its licensors and/or the relevant right holders.
 Otherwise, Participants risk being liable or being held liable.

 The Organiser shall determine the advertising spaces available on its Media and has a right to control all advertising distributed thereon in order to ensure compliance with applicable laws and protect the interests of the event and/or the Participants.
 In particular, the Organiser may delete any statements that may directly or indirectly draw any Participant away from the event venue, offend the public, present false or misleading information or promote unlawful or regulated activities, services or products, as well as any unlawful statement or image.